Bring your own bucket

 Auto-cache on workspace create

-After a successful artifacts workspace create, the CLI saves the current ARTIFACTS_S3_* env vars to ~/.config/artifacts/byo-credentials automatically.
-You'll see:
+After a successful artifacts workspace create, the CLI saves the current ARTIFACTS_S3_* env vars to ~/.config/tonbo/artifacts/byo-credentials automatically.
+You'll see the resolved path:

 future mounts will use them automatically.